 The fastest tennis serve ever was achieved by Sam Groth at the Busan Open, South Korea in 2012.
 It was recorded at an incredible 263 km/h (163.4 mph)!

-Do you have any interesting or fun facts about tennis that we’ve missed?
-Please share them in the comments section below!
+Do you know any fun facts about tennis?
+Share them in the comments below!